-This hearty soup, a favorite at the October Country Inn, that serves about 8, is replete with fresh vegetables that are typically harvested from the Summer garden.
+This hearty soup, a favorite at the October Country Inn (check us out), that serves about 8, is replete with fresh vegetables that are typically harvested from the Summer garden.
 Of course, you can get some or all of them as well from the local Farmer’s Market, or grocery.
 After initial preparation, this soup is cooked in two stages.
 The first stage is to saute one group of the vegetables.
 The second stage is to add the squash and beans to the cooked broth to avoid overcooking them.

 - 1 leek, halved lengthwise, then chop crosswise into 1/4 inch wide chunks